alecmas/Class-Roll-System/README.md

 ## Things to do
 	- Set max characters allowed in each input
 	- Make sure UID is a valid input (Is it all numbers?
 Is it the proper length?)
-	- Make sure email is a valid input (Might be too extensive.
-We could at least check if it contains an @ symbol?)

 ## Log
 	09/01/2016 (Alec)